Martin-Seysen/mmgroup/docs/source/api.rst

 in :cite:`Seysen20`, where an explicit description of the representations :math:`\rho(g), g \in G` is given for a generating subset :math:`G` of the monster :math:`\mathbb{M}`.
+For a mathematical description of the implementation we refer to :cite:`Seysen22`.

 Installation